Matb85/elevator-simulator/README.md

 ### Call class - models/Call.ts

-it symbolises a request of a passenger.
+it symbolizes a request of a passenger.
 There are 2 types of calls:

-- entryCall - on which floor a person wants to enter the elevator
+- entry Call - on which floor a person wants to enter the elevator
-- exitCall - on which floor a person wants to exit the elevator
+- exit Call - on which floor a person wants to exit the elevator

 A call also has a direction, either up or down

 Moreover, there are 3 possible priorities:

-1. Priority 0 (served first) - the person is waiting above the elevator and the elvetor is going pu
+1. Priority 0 (served first) - the person is waiting above the elevator that is going up
-2. Priority 1 - the person wants to go down and the elevator is going down
+2. Priority 1 - the person wants to go down, and the elevator is going down
-3. Priority 2 (served lasst) - the person wants to go up but is below the elevator and the elevator is going down
+3. Priority 2 (served last) - the person wants to go up but is below the elevator that is going down

 ### The scheduler - scheduler/index.ts

 The function that allocates elevators to the waiting passengers.
-It simulates how long it would take each elevator to get to the wainting passenger and chooses the lift with the shortest time
+It simulates how long it would take each elevator to get to the waiting passenger and chooses the lift with the shortest time

 ### The elevator logic - models/Elevator.ts

 The way the elevator chooses which calls to serve and in what order is handled with a priority heap queue (defined in utils/PriorityQueue.ts) which keeps the most important requests at the top.
-The elevator serves calls one by one but I can also resove similar requests at the sime time ( it knows that several people can enter or leave the elevator at the same time).
+The elevator serves calls one by one, but It can also resolve similar requests at the same time (it knows that several people can enter or leave the elevator at the same time).

-The elevator can follow 2 different stratiegies while staying idle and waiting:
+The elevator can follow 2 different strategies while staying idle and waiting:

-1. The BEFORE_ADTERNOON stategy - during this part of the day poeple usually go down in order to leave the building, therefore the elevators, when idle are spreaded evenly around different floors.
-Thanks to this displacement they can handle plenty of traffic from various floors
+1. The BEFORE_ADTERNOON strategy - during this part of the day people usually go down in order to leave the building, therefore the elevators, when idle, are spread evenly around different floors.
+Thanks to this displacement, they can handle plenty of traffic from various floors
-2. The AFTER_ADTERNOON stategy - during this part of the day poeple usually return home and go up the floor to their flats, therefore the elevators, wait for the on floor zero.
+2. The AFTER_ADTERNOON strategy - during this part of the day, people usually return home and go up the floor to their flats, therefore the elevators, wait for the on floor zero.

 Please, feel invited to view the full code in ./src/algorithm

 ## Run the web app

-1. Install NodeJS v20 or newer
+1. Install Node.js v20 or newer
 2. Install dependencies

 ```bash